 Open for Business: The Economics of Everyday Entrepreneurs in Unconventional Education

 VELA provides unique insights into the rapidly growing market of unconventional education.
-In order to gain a better understanding of the business practices and models used in this nascent landscape, VELA conducted a survey of its community in the fall of 2022.
+To gain a better understanding of the business practices and models used in this nascent landscape, VELA conducted a survey of its community in the fall of 2022.
 The findings are valuable for entrepreneurs, learners, families, funders, policymakers, and anyone interested in the future of education.